moorepants/me41035/content/pages/faq.rst

 Do we work in teams?
    Yes, you will be in a multidisciplinary international team and will work with that team for each assignment.
+Is attendance required?
+   Yes, you have to attend all lectures and activities in the schedule to get the credit for the course.
 Can I register myself?
    Each University will have a different way to register.
 See the information provided on the `main page <{filename}/pages/index.rst#registration>`_ or